lovish-ab/grocery_delivery_docs/docs/usecase.md

 ---
 ## 5. Summary

-The use cases described above outline how both buyers and sellers will interact with the **Grocery Delivery Website** once it is developed.
+The use cases described above outline how both buyers and sellers will interact with the **FreshNest** once it is developed.
 All business operations — from browsing groceries to managing orders — will be handled through a secure and efficient **PERN stack** system with **AWS** for scalable media storage.